-- Maintain an up-to-date project plan and project-manage planning for The Museum Project and support development of Ravenscar House. - Retain commitment to the Investors in People International Standard, and maintain our Platinum accreditation to the standard.
+- Project-manage planning for The Museum Project and support development of Ravenscar House. - Retain commitment to the Investors in People International Standard, and maintain our Platinum accreditation to the standard.

 1.2 Canterbury Museum Vision and Values Statement

 Our Museum